-IRWD's Operations Manager will notify the NWS of an emergency at Rattlesnake Canyon Dam.
+IRWD's Director of Water and Recycling Operations will notify the NWS of an emergency at Rattlesnake Canyon Dam.
 Flood warnings and watches will be issued by the San Diego Weather Forecast Office of the NWS (see notification charts in Section 3.1).

-IRWD's Director of Safety and Security will notify the State Emergency Operations Center.
-The Dam Safety Engineer will notify DSOD (see notification charts in Section 3.1).
-IRWD's Communications office will be responsible for communication with the media.
+IRWD's Dam Safety Engineer will notify DSOD and the DWR Flood Operations Center.
+IRWD's Director of Safety and Security will notify the CalOES Warning Center (see notification charts in Section 3.1).